bhuvanesh-m-dev/ds-intern-unified-mentor/README.md

 - **Difficulty Level:** Advanced
 - **Description:** This project focuses on the development of a sophisticated machine learning model designed to predict customer satisfaction.
 It will involve tackling real-world challenges such as advanced data preprocessing, meticulous feature engineering to extract meaningful signals from raw data, and a systematic approach to model selection, training, and rigorous evaluation.
 The ultimate goal is to build a highly accurate predictive tool that can potentially inform business strategies for enhanced customer experience and retention.
 - **Tools Used:** VS Code, Jupyter Notebook
-- **Skills Demonstrated:** Machine Learning, Python, SQL, Excel, Model Training
+- **Skills Demonstrated:** Machine Learning, Python, SQL, Excel, Model Training & Evaluation (e.g., Cross-validation, Hyperparameter Tuning), Feature Engineering, Advanced Data Preprocessing, Predictive Modeling, Performance Metrics Analysis.

 ## 🛠️ Technologies & Core Skills